Märt Põder

 Märt Põder (born 11 September 1979) is an Estonian philosopher, freedom of information activist, presenter, publicist and translator.

-Biography

-Põder was born in Tartu.
-He received his primary education at Tallinn Nõmme Primary School (1984–1993), secondary education at Tallinn School No. 21 (1993–1997).
-He has studied philosophy at the University of Tartu (since 1997, minor in informatics) and Keio University in Japan (2009–2011).

-Bachelor's degree, 2003, (sup.)
-Tõnu Luik, ΠΡΟΘΕ ΠΛΑΤΩΝ ΟΠΙΘΕΝ ΤΕ ΠΛΑΤΩΝ ΜΕΣΣΗ ΤΕ ΧΙΜΑΙΡΑ - Observations on Martin Heidegger's translations of Plato, Faculty of Philosophy, University of Tartu.

-Master's degree (research degree), 2006, (supervisor) Tõnu Luik, Plato's dialogues POLITEIA and THEAITETOS.
-The distinction between knowing and thinking, Faculty of Philosophy, University of Tartu.

-Master's degree (vocational degree), 2008, (sup.)
-Paul McLaughlin, Moral education from the point of view of ethical theory, Faculty of Philosophy, University of Tartu.

-Doctoral student, (sup.) Ülo Matjus, The Concept of Soul in Plato's Late Philosophy, University of Tartu.

 Activities in the field of philosophy

 Professionally, Põder has worked as a philosophy teacher at the Mart Reinik Gymnasium, as a lecturer at the Tartu High School of Arts and as the head of the philosophy teacher training program at the University of Tartu.

 He has primarily studied the history of Platonism, translated Plato, Martin Heidegger and Friedrich Nietzsche and studied the theory of value education.
 He has given public presentations on, among others, Karl Popper, Immanuel Kant, happiness and the information society, he has spoken in the media on issues critical of society, especially the fundamental values of the information society.
 He is a member of the philosophy association Frontisterion ("Taipla") and EYS Veljesto.

 Põder has also been involved in the promotion of philosophy education in Estonian high schools and he was the head of the philosophy subject working group of the 2011 national curriculum.
 He is a jury member of the Philosophy Olympiad and has been active in the background research of the national program of value education.